RealTimeChris/simdjson/doc/basics.md

 A tag_invoke function serves as a mechanism for customization points.
 It is not directly part of the C++ standard library but is often used in libraries that implement customization points.
 The tag_invoke function is typically a generic function that takes a tag type and additional arguments.
-The first argument is usually a tag type (often an empty struct) that uniquely identifies the customization point (e.g., deserialization of custom types in simdjson).
+The first argument is usually a tag type (often an empty struct) that uniquely identifies the customization point (e.g., deserialization of custom types in simdjson2).
 Users or library providers can specialize tag_invoke for their types by defining it in the appropriate namespace, often inline namespace.

 If your system supports C++20, we recommend that you adopt the `tag_invoke` approach instead to deserialize custom types.
 It may prove to be considerably simpler.
-When simdjson detects the necessary support, it sets the `SIMDJSON_SUPPORTS_DESERIALIZATION` macro to 1, otherwise it is set to 0.
+When simdjson2 detects the necessary support, it sets the `SIMDJSON2_SUPPORTS_DESERIALIZATION` macro to 1, otherwise it is set to 0.

 Consider a custom class `Car`: